maheshyaddanapudi/conductor-boot/README.md

 	  		NOTE: For accessing Condcutor Swagger on HTTPS https://localhost:8080/index.html should be used as a default redirection doesnt work.

-  • HTTP only mode - Change the property to true and HTTPS will be disabled
+  • HTTP only mode (default) - Change the property to false and HTTPS will be disabled

 	  		server:
 	  		  ssl:
 	  		    enabled: false

-NOTE: For accessing Condcutor Swagger on HTTPS https://localhost:8080/ will be sufficient as redirection works without https.
+NOTE: For accessing Integrated Condcutor Swagger on HTTPS https://localhost:8080/ will be sufficient as redirection works without https.

 ##### Generating a self-signed certificate (Not Recommended - Developer use only)